Webador/SlmMail/docs/Mandrill.md

 * `SlmMail\Service\Exception\InvalidCredentialsException`: this exception is thrown when invalid or no API key was sent.
 * `SlmMail\Service\Exception\ValidationErrorException`: this exception is thrown when malformed or missing data is sent.
+* `SlmMail\Service\Exception\UnknownTemplateException`: this exception is thrown when using a template that does not exist on Mandrill.
 * `SlmMail\Service\Exception\RuntimeException`: this exception is thrown for other exceptions.